-Municipal offices to be voted on in the 2023 Park City Municipal General Election:
+Notice of Municipal Offices to be Voted on in the 2023 Park City Municipal General Election:

 Vote by Mail:

-The General Election will be entirely by mail.
-Ballots will be mailed on or before October 12th.
+Public Notice is hereby given that the Primary and General Elections will be entirely by mail.
 There will be drop boxes set up at locations listed below, and ballots can be deposited at any location on or before Election Day.
-If voters mail their ballots, the ballots need to be postmarked on or before November 1st respectively in order to be counted.
+If voters mail their ballots, the ballots need to be postmarked on or before September 5th respectively in order to be counted for the Primary Election.

 - Park City Municipal Marsac Building - 445 Marsac Avenue, Park City

-- People's Health Clinic (Quinn's Junction) - 650 Round Valley Drive, Park City
+- Quinn's Junction Health Department - 650 Round Valley Drive, Park City

 - Summit County Library (Kimball Junction) - 1885 West Ute Boulevard, Park City